zkamvar/statistical-experimental-design/episodes/04-statistical-data-analysis.md

 ## Probability and probability distributions
-Suppose you have measured the resting heart rate of the entire population of people who are 70 or older, not just the 1,567 from the Generation 100 study.
-Imagine you need to describe these numbers to someone who has no idea what resting heart rate is.
-Suppose all the measurements from the entire population are contained in `simulated_heart_rates`.
-We could list out all of the numbers for them to see or take a sample and show them the sample, but this would be inefficient and wouldn't provide much insight into the data.
+Suppose you have measured the resting heart rate of the entire population of elderly Norwegians 70 or older, not just the 1,567 from the Generation 100 study.
+Imagine you need to describe all of these numbers to someone who has no idea what resting heart rate is.
+Imagine that all the measurements from the entire population are contained in `heart_rate`.
+We could list out all of the numbers for them to see or take a sample and show them the sample of heart rates, but this would be inefficient and wouldn't provide much insight into the data.
 A better approach is to define and visualize a **distribution**.
 The simplest way to think of a distribution is as a compact description of many numbers.

 Histograms show us the proportion of values within an interval.
 Here is a histogram showing all resting heart rates for the entire population 70 and